$0.29 EPS Expected for Stellus Capital Investment Co. (NYSE:SCM) This Quarter

-Equities research analysts predict that Stellus Capital Investment Co.
-(NYSE:SCM) will post earnings of $0.29 per share for the current fiscal quarter, according to Zacks Investment Research.
-Two analysts have provided estimates for Stellus Capital Investment’s earnings, with estimates ranging from $0.28 to $0.29.
-Stellus Capital Investment posted earnings of $0.32 per share in the same quarter last year, which suggests a negative year-over-year growth rate of 9.4%.
-The firm is scheduled to announce its next earnings report on Monday, May 10th.
+Analysts expect Stellus Capital Investment Co.
+(NYSE:SCM) to announce earnings of $0.29 per share for the current quarter, Zacks reports.
+Two analysts have issued estimates for Stellus Capital Investment’s earnings, with the highest EPS estimate coming in at $0.29 and the lowest estimate coming in at $0.28.
+Stellus Capital Investment reported earnings per share of $0.32 in the same quarter last year, which suggests a negative year over year growth rate of 9.4%.
+The company is expected to report its next earnings results on Monday, May 10th.

-According to Zacks, analysts expect that Stellus Capital Investment will report full year earnings of $1.15 per share for the current year, with EPS estimates ranging from $1.12 to $1.17.
-For the next financial year, analysts forecast that the company will report earnings of $1.17 per share, with EPS estimates ranging from $1.12 to $1.20.
-Zacks’ earnings per share averages are a mean average based on a survey of research analysts that follow Stellus Capital Investment.
+On average, analysts expect that Stellus Capital Investment will report full-year earnings of $1.15 per share for the current year, with EPS estimates ranging from $1.12 to $1.17.
+For the next year, analysts forecast that the firm will post earnings of $1.17 per share, with EPS estimates ranging from $1.12 to $1.20.
+Zacks’ EPS averages are a mean average based on a survey of analysts that follow Stellus Capital Investment.

-Stellus Capital Investment (NYSE:SCM) last issued its earnings results on Thursday, March 4th.
-The investment management company reported $0.26 earnings per share (EPS) for the quarter, hitting the Thomson Reuters’ consensus estimate of $0.26.
-The business had revenue of $13.54 million during the quarter, compared to analyst estimates of $13.78 million.
-Stellus Capital Investment had a return on equity of 9.70% and a net margin of 8.91%.
+Stellus Capital Investment (NYSE:SCM) last posted its quarterly earnings data on Thursday, March 4th.
+The investment management company reported $0.26 EPS for the quarter, hitting the Zacks’ consensus estimate of $0.26.
+Stellus Capital Investment had a net margin of 8.91% and a return on equity of 9.70%.
+The company had revenue of $13.54 million during the quarter, compared to the consensus estimate of $13.78 million.

+A number of hedge funds have recently added to or reduced their stakes in SCM.
+Ares Management LLC increased its holdings in shares of Stellus Capital Investment by 595.4% in the fourth quarter.
+Ares Management LLC now owns 530,470 shares of the investment management company’s stock valued at $5,772,000 after purchasing an additional 454,187 shares during the last quarter.
+Advisory Services Network LLC boosted its holdings in shares of Stellus Capital Investment by 1,833.2% during the 4th quarter.
+Advisory Services Network LLC now owns 15,330 shares of the investment management company’s stock worth $167,000 after buying an additional 14,537 shares during the period.
+BlackRock Inc. grew its stake in Stellus Capital Investment by 2.6% in the 4th quarter.
+BlackRock Inc. now owns 146,548 shares of the investment management company’s stock valued at $1,594,000 after buying an additional 3,756 shares during the last quarter.
+Sumitomo Mitsui Trust Holdings Inc. grew its stake in Stellus Capital Investment by 31.5% in the 4th quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 161,058 shares of the investment management company’s stock valued at $1,752,000 after buying an additional 38,586 shares during the last quarter.
+Finally, National Asset Management Inc. bought a new position in Stellus Capital Investment in the 4th quarter valued at about $120,000.
+15.64% of the stock is owned by hedge funds and other institutional investors.

-The company also recently declared a monthly dividend, which will be paid on Thursday, April 15th.
-Shareholders of record on Wednesday, March 31st will be given a dividend of $0.0833 per share.
+The firm also recently declared a monthly dividend, which will be paid on Thursday, April 15th.
+Investors of record on Wednesday, March 31st will be paid a $0.0833 dividend.
+This represents a $1.00 dividend on an annualized basis and a yield of 7.72%.
 The ex-dividend date is Tuesday, March 30th.
-This represents a $1.00 annualized dividend and a yield of 7.72%.
-Stellus Capital Investment’s payout ratio is currently 81.30%.
+Stellus Capital Investment’s dividend payout ratio (DPR) is presently 81.30%.

-Several hedge funds have recently added to or reduced their stakes in SCM.
-Great West Life Assurance Co.
-Can raised its stake in shares of Stellus Capital Investment by 38.2% during the third quarter.
-Great West Life Assurance Co.
-Can now owns 9,090 shares of the investment management company’s stock valued at $79,000 after acquiring an additional 2,511 shares during the last quarter.
-BlackRock Inc. increased its holdings in Stellus Capital Investment by 2.6% during the 4th quarter.
-BlackRock Inc. now owns 146,548 shares of the investment management company’s stock valued at $1,594,000 after purchasing an additional 3,756 shares during the period.
-Sowell Financial Services LLC bought a new position in Stellus Capital Investment during the 4th quarter valued at approximately $152,000.
-Ares Management LLC lifted its holdings in Stellus Capital Investment by 595.4% in the 4th quarter.
-Ares Management LLC now owns 530,470 shares of the investment management company’s stock worth $5,772,000 after buying an additional 454,187 shares during the period.
-Finally, Advisory Services Network LLC grew its position in shares of Stellus Capital Investment by 1,833.2% in the 4th quarter.
-Advisory Services Network LLC now owns 15,330 shares of the investment management company’s stock worth $167,000 after buying an additional 14,537 shares during the last quarter.
-Hedge funds and other institutional investors own 15.64% of the company’s stock.

 Stellus Capital Investment Corporation is a business development company specializing in investments in private middle-market companies.
 It invests through first lien, second lien, unitranche, and mezzanine debt financing, often with a corresponding equity investment.
 The fund prefers to invest in US and Canada.